1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The IRS gets copies of all the 1099s and W-2s you receive, so be sure you report all required income on your return.
 IRS computers are pretty good at matching the numbers on the forms with the income shown on your return.
 A mismatch sends up a red flag and causes the IRS computers to spit out a bill.
 If you receive a 1099 showing income that isn't yours or listing incorrect income, get the issuer to file a correct form with the IRS.

 Report all income sources on your 1040 return, whether or not you receive a form such as a 1099.
 For example, if you get paid for walking dogs, tutoring, driving for Uber or Lyft, giving piano lessons, or selling crafts through Etsy, the money you receive is taxable.

-If the deductions on your return are disproportionately large compared with your income, the IRS may pull your return for review.
-But if you have the proper documentation for your deduction, don’t be afraid to claim it.
-There’s no reason to ever pay the IRS more tax than you actually owe.
+If the deductions or credits on your return are disproportionately large compared with your income, the IRS may pull want to take a second look at your return.
+But if you have the proper documentation for your deduction or credit, don't be afraid to claim it.
+Don't ever feel like you have to pay the IRS more tax than you actually owe.

 We all know that charitable contributions are a great write-off and help you feel all warm and fuzzy inside.
 However, if your charitable deductions are disproportionately large compared with your income, it raises a red flag.

 That's because the IRS knows what the average charitable donation is for folks at your income level.
 Also, if you don't get an appraisal for donations of valuable property, or if you fail to file IRS Form 8283 for noncash donations over $500, you become an even bigger audit target.
 And if you've donated a conservation or façade easement to a charity, chances are good that you'll hear from the IRS.
 Be sure to keep all your supporting documents, including receipts for cash and property contributions made during the year.